 What is alcohol withdrawal syndrome?

-Alcohol withdrawal syndrome is a set of symptoms (health conditions) that people get when they suddenly stop drinking after using alcohol for a long time.
+Alcohol withdrawal syndrome is a set of symptoms people have when they suddenly stop drinking after using alcohol for a long time.
 Some people have mild shakiness and sweats.
-Some people hallucinate—they hear and see things that don't exist.
-The worst form of withdrawal is called “DTs” (delirium tremens).
-DTs can be serious if not treated by a doctor.
+Some people hear and see things that do not exist.
+The most serious form of withdrawal is called delirium tremens, or “DTs.”
+DTs can be life-threatening if not treated by a doctor.

-Withdrawal symptoms hardly ever happen in people who only drink once in a while.
-They usually happen in people who have been drinking heavily for weeks or months and then suddenly stop drinking.
-People who have gone through withdrawal before are more likely to have withdrawal symptoms each time they quit drinking.
+Withdrawal symptoms rarely occur in people who drink only once in a while.
+Symptoms usually occur in people who have been drinking heavily for weeks or months and then suddenly stop drinking.
+Symptoms start within several hours to a few days after the last drink.

 Do people in withdrawal need to see a doctor?